He's So Fine

 "He's So Fine" is a song written by Ronnie Mack.
-It was recorded by the Chiffons who topped the Billboard Hot 100 for four weeks in the spring of 1963.
-One of the most instantly recognizable golden oldies with its doo-lang doo-lang doo-lang background vocal, "He's So Fine" is also renowned as the song in the famous plagiarism case against George Harrison's "My Sweet Lord".
+It was recorded by the Chiffons who topped the Billboard Hot 100 for four weeks in the spring of 1963, recognized by its doo-lang doo-lang doo-lang background vocal.
+"He's So Fine" is also known as the song which George Harrison was accused of copying in the plagiarism case against his "My Sweet Lord".

 Country music singer Jody Miller scored a top-ten hit of her own in 1971 with her cover of "He's So Fine".

 The Chiffons version

 Background

 "He's So Fine" was written by Ronald Mack, an acquaintance of the Chiffons' members who set himself up as their manager after overhearing them harmonise in their high school's lunch room.
 Mack elicited the interest of Bright Tunes Corporation, a production company run by the Tokens, who produced the Chiffons singing "He's So Fine", and two other Mack compositions at Capitol Recording Studios (New York, 165 W. 46th St.).

 The Tokens themselves – who had never previously played on a recording session – provided the instrumentation, with the services of drummer Gary Chester.

 But the completed track for "He's So Fine" with its now-classic "Doo-lang doo-lang doo-lang" background vocal – the suggestion of the session's sound engineer Johnny Cue – seemed an obvious smash.
 However, Capitol Records, for whom the Tokens were house producers, rejected the track: Jay Siegal of the Tokens recalled Capitol's president Voyle Gilmore dismissing the track as "too trite ... too simple".
 The Tokens shopped "He's So Fine" to ten labels before placing it with Laurie Records.
 According to Siegal, "We played it, and they locked the doors and said 'You're not getting out of here.
 We want that record.' ...
 Of course we'd already been turned down by ten companies.
 Give us eighty cents and we'd have given you the record."

 The Chiffons' two later Top 10 hits both contain echoes of "He's So Fine", although neither song was written by Ronald Mack, who died soon after the Chiffons had recorded his song.
 "One Fine Day" was written by Carole King and Gerry Goffin, and "Sweet Talking Guy" – in which the background vocalists sing "he's so fine" – was co-written by Eliot Greenberg, the co-founder of Laurie Records.

 "He's So Fine" by The Chiffons is also featured on the soundtrack album of the 1979 film Quadrophenia by the English band The Who.